JeanneColeongco/ImageRepository/README.md

 * Searching by any invalid values individually or together does not crash the program.
 1. *All blank:* Keep hitting enter until you're taken back to the first prompt.
 You should see all the image ids in the database.
 2. *Search by img_id:* If you're using the original searchdb_contents.csv type `2840` ("Finding Dory") and you will also find 22891 ("Finding Nemo")
 8. *More search options:* Select a `test_X.txt` from the `test_cases/` folder where X is a number between 1 and 9.
-In response to the first prompt, Copy and paste the contents into the terminal window.
+In response to the first prompt, Copy and paste the contents into the terminal window (you may have to hit enter).
 The expected result will be contained within `test_X_result.txt` in the `test_cases/` folder.